 Baking sourdough bread is all about the taste, right?
 Then you go on Instagram and scroll through your feed of your favorite bakers.
 There’s one gorgeous loaf after the other.
 Huge oven spring.
 Ears galore.
 Open crumb party.
-So you feel a bit discouraged, how can you make a gorgeous bread?
-Well, you should try my recipe for a wrapped sourdough bread.
+So you feel a bit discouraged.
+How can you make gorgeous bread?
+Well, you should try my wrapped sourdough bread recipe.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 The dough in this wrapped sourdough bread recipe

 |Yield||1 small loaf|

 |Total weight||600 grams|